tilo/deprecate_soft/README.md

 # DeprecateSoft

-**DeprecateSoft** is a light-weight and flexible Ruby gem that helps you gracefully and safely deprecate methods.
+DeprecateSoft is a lightweight and flexible Ruby gem designed to help you gracefully and safely deprecate methods.

+It was inspired by the need to track deprecated method usage in large codebases before safely removing old code — with zero disruption and flexible metrics support.

-Instead of immediately removing or raising on deprecated methods, this gem allows you to wrap existing methods with before/after hooks — ideal for tracking usage across your application via logs, Redis, DataDog, or any other tool.
+This gem lets you wrap existing methods with before and after hooks to track usage patterns without changing the method's behavior.

+It’s ideal for monitoring deprecated method usage across your application using non-blocking, low-latency tools such as Redis, DataDog, or logs.

-Once you verify in the tracking that the method is no longer used, you can safely delete it from your code.
+Once tracking confirms that a deprecated method is no longer in use, you can confidently delete it from your codebase.

 ---